Japanese Chin

 A noble companion with vocals only a parent could love is a great way to describe the personality of the Japanese Chin (aka the Japanese Spaniel).
 These dogs are relaxed and loving, and can be quite attached to their pet parent—all things that make them both perfect and overqualified for the position of lapdog.
 They don’t need a job to do; they just need to be with their people—especially when singing a duet with their person.
 Yes, these pups are singers, not barkers.
 They sing when the moment moves them, so make sure your karaoke machine is ready to roll.
 Born performers, they’re also known for doing the “Chin spin” dance when they get excited.
 (If you haven’t seen it, you should look that up.
 It’s adorable.)

-Although playful and loyal, Chins can also be sassy and stubborn—they have a mind of their own, and they may not follow your directions like a Lab will.
-And while they aren’t known for being aggressive, they may play-bite as puppies.
+Although playful and loyal, Chins can also be sassy and strong-willed—they have a mind of their own, and they may not follow your directions like a Lab will.
 With proper training, however, these intelligent dogs can learn to be a well-behaved family member.

 How to Care for a Japanese Chin

 Caring for a Japanese Chin dog is not as high-maintenance as you might think.
-Their grooming routine is relatively simple, as is their exercise needs.
-However, you will need to be consistent with their training because of their stubborn streak—you can’t slack off because they’re just so darn cute.
+Their grooming routine is relatively simple, as are their exercise needs.
+However, you will need to be consistent with their training because of their strong-willed streak—you can’t slack off because they’re just so darn cute.

 Japanese Chin Health

-While Japanese Chins have a lifespan of 10 to 12 years, the breed is prone to a number of health issues.
+While Japanese Chins have a lifespan of 10 to 12 years, the breed is prone to a few health issues.
 But knowledge is power.
 Being aware of these conditions can help your pup live a long and happy life.

-• Brachycephalic Syndrome: Also called short-headed syndrome, the breathing passage in these dogs is flattened or undersized.
+• Brachycephalic Syndrome: Also called short-headed syndrome, this condition affects the breathing passage in dogs whose faces appear flattened or smooshed.
 This makes it difficult to breathe, especially in warm and humid conditions.
 Treatment is through managing your dog’s environment (making sure they don’t get overheated) and keeping them at a healthy weight.
 Some dogs may require surgery.

 Japanese Chin History